wyattcast44-side-project-graveyard/laravel-hub-cli/readme.md

 env: # Allows you to set env values in your env file
     - EnvKey: ValueToSet
 packages: # Allows you to add packages via composer, composer will attempt to install all listed
     - vendor/package
+    - vendor/package: # You can also list commands to be ran after your package has installed
+        - php artisan package:install
+packages-dev: # Allows you to add packages via composer, composer will attempt to install all listed in the required-dev sectio
+    - vendor/package
 artisan: # Allows you to run artisan commands
     - command-name